 This BMR calculation gives you an idea of what you would burn doing nothing but laying in bed for 24 hours.
 Divide the above number by 24 and you have your hourly calorie burn while not lifting a finger.

 I’ve mentioned MET earlier on, it stands for Metabolic Equivalent of Task, which is a measurement value of energy expenditure for physical activities.
-For example, light walking has a MET value of 3.0, jump rope has a MET value of 10.0 and so on.
-The double arm kettlebell swing has been assigned a value of 9.8.
+For example, light walking has a MET value of 3.0, jump rope has a MET value of 10.0, and so on.
+The double-arm kettlebell swing has been assigned a value of 9.8.
 But if you’ve been following along, you know as well as I do, that this is just a number that doesn’t apply to all cases.
 The MET value of an exercise is what you multiply your hourly BMR with, so if your daily BMR is 2400 calories, then your hourly BMR would be 100, multiply this by an exercise with a MET value of 7 and you know that you burn 700 calories per hour.
 These are just examples and don’t represent real numbers.
 This is the formula to get an approximate number of calories burned during exercise.
-But you might have noticed that this does not take into account all the factors I previously mentioned, in particular the exact intensity, resistance etc. and this is understandable, as the formula would become to complicated with all the different variables.
-What you should know is, if you want maximum calorie burn you should look at building lean muscle mass, work at the appropriate intensity level using the appropriate amount of resistance for the right duration of time.
+But you might have noticed that this does not take into account all the factors I previously mentioned, in particular the exact intensity, resistance, etc. and this is understandable, as the formula would become too complicated with all the different variables.
+What you should know is, if you want maximum calorie burn you should look at building lean muscle mass, and work at the appropriate intensity level using the appropriate amount of resistance for the right duration of time.

 Let’s do a real calculation with my own data, my BMR comes to 1880 which is 78 per hour, times the MET value for kettlebell swings, which is 9.8, comes to 768 calories burned per hour.
 That’s great, but if I only do 30 minutes of Tabata, does that mean that’s it, all that hard work only got me 384 calories burned?!
 Luckily for us, that’s not it, there is also the afterburn effect (EPOC), I’ve seen many numbers out there, some even suggest as high as much as 95% of the calorie cost to come after the exercise.
 Whatever the number, I’m just glad that short intense workouts provide us with this benefit, less time spent, better results gained!